Consensys/doc.goquorum/docs/HowTo/GetStarted/Getting-Started-Qubernetes.md

 [Qubernetes](../../Concepts/Qubernetes/Qubernetes-Overview.md) is a project for generating GoQuorum network resources, Kubernetes GoQuorum resources, and managing and interacting with a GoQuorum Kubernetes deployment.

-[qctl](../../Concepts/Qubernetes/Qubernetes-Overview.md#qctl-command-line-tool) is a Golang command line tool for creating and manipulating the minimal configuration, and interacting with a running Kubernetes network.
+[qctl](../../Concepts/Qubernetes/Qubernetes-Overview.md#qctl-command-line-tool) is a golang command line tool for creating and manipulating the minimal configuration, and interacting with a running Kubernetes network.

 ## Installing binaries